b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/title-abstract-screening/README.md

 `id,title,abstract`

-Once that has been assembled, create the batch input file by running
+Once that has been assembled, create the batch input file by running:

 `./create-title-abstract-batch.py > my_new_batch_file.jsonl`

+... or, for example:

+`./create-title-abstract-batch.py > batchJob-sample-title-abstract-screen.jsonl`

 The script assumes the input file is in the same directory and named `title-abstract-list.csv`.
 Redirect the output to a batch file that you will upload and execute.
 This script will also attempt to fix or replace up problematics characters and will produce a cleaned up file named `./title-abstract-list-CLEAN.csv`.
 Where the title + abstract csv list is needed in downstream scripts, it will usually be better to use the 'CLEAN' version of this file instead.